eu-digital-identity-wallet/eudi-app-multiplatform-verifier-ui/README.md

 ## Application configuration

-The EUDI Verifier App uses a ConfigProvider (located at eu.europa.ec.euidi.verifier.domain.config) to define which credential types and claims are supported and which document modes (FULL, CUSTOM) are available for each credential type.
+The EUDI Verifier App utilizes a ConfigProvider (verifierApp -> commonMain -> domain -> config -> ConfigProvider.kt) to define which credential types and claims are supported, as well as which document modes (FULL, CUSTOM) are available for each credential type.
-This approach allows the app to dynamically retrieve and update document configuration.
+This approach allows the app to retrieve and update document configuration dynamically.

 You can configure the supported documents and claims by:

 •	Adding a new attestation type and updating supportedDocuments with its respective list of claims:
 ```Kotlin
 sealed interface AttestationType {